I'm Afraid of Americans: Releases

+Single and music video

 The CD maxi-single featured various remixes by Trent Reznor (pictured in 2008), who appeared in the song's music video.

-Virgin issued "I'm Afraid of Americans" as a maxi-single in North America only on 14 October 1997, where it was backed by six remixes; the V3 mix featured guest vocals from rapper Ice Cube while the V5 mix was created by producer Photek.
-The project was instigated by Nine Inch Nails frontman Trent Reznor, continuing his and Bowie's association following the Outside Tour.
-Reznor, who stated that he "tried to make it a bit darker", stripped the production to its roots to create what biographer David Buckley calls "an eerie, psychotic track".
+Virgin issued "I'm Afraid of Americans" as a maxi-single in North America only on 14 October 1997, where it was backed by six remixes; the V3 mix featured guest vocals from the rapper Ice Cube, while the producer Photek created the V5 mix.
+The project was instigated by Nine Inch Nails' frontman Trent Reznor, continuing his and Bowie's association following the Outside Tour.
+Reznor, who stated that he "tried to make it a bit darker", stripped the production to its roots to create what the biographer David Buckley calls "an eerie, psychotic track".
 The ending result is an almost 40-minute project that, in Bowie's words, was "not just a remix [but] almost...an album piece in itself.
 I was absolutely knocked out when I heard what [Reznor] had done.
 It was great."
 Commercially, the single reached number 66 on the Billboard Hot 100 and remained on the chart for 16 weeks, becoming Bowie's biggest hit in the country since "Day-In Day-Out" ten years earlier.
 It was the final Bowie single to chart on the Hot 100 until the release of "Blackstar" in 2015.
 It also stayed in the Canadian top 50 for six months.

 Reznor also starred as the titular Johnny in the Dom and Nic-directed music video, which was shot in New York City in October 1997 during the American leg of the Earthling Tour.
 Bowie explained that he chose the duo because they were "making very interesting, quite hard-edged British videos at the moment.
 I felt it was important that it retained that outsider's perspective of America".
 The video depicts Bowie as a man who is chased around the streets of New York by a stalker portrayed by Reznor, reflecting the song's theme of a frightened European in an American city.
-Discussing his character, Reznor stated: "They wanted a kind of Taxi Driver feel to the whole thing.
-That's kind of what it's based on.
-That's why I'm in my Travis Bickle outfit!"
+Reznor based his character on Travis Bickle, Robert De Niro's character from the film Taxi Driver (1976).
 According to Spitz, the video received heavy rotation on MTV, a first for Bowie in over a decade.
 It also earned Bowie a nomination for Best Male Video at the 1998 MTV Video Music Awards.

 O'Leary states that while the track has no "definitive" version, Reznor's V1 mix is the most recognisable, which has appeared on the compilation albums Best of Bowie (2002), Nothing Has Changed (2014), and Bowie Legacy (2016).
 The Showgirls version, V1 mix and Plati's "Original Edit" were included on the bonus disc of the Earthling expanded edition in 2004.